Trinity International University of Ambassadors (TIUA)

 Revocation or Rescission of Honorary Degrees

-TIUA and its subsidiaries and affiliates reserve the right to revoke or rescind an honorary degree at any time if:
+TIUA reserves the right to revoke or rescind an honorary degree at any time if:

 -